LandscapingEasy Plants for Utah that Don’t Need a Lot of Water

 Perennials

 This flowering plant spreads horizontally to cover a lot of ground.
-It thrives in full sunlight, and can generally survive on rain and groundwater alone.
-It flowers in the evening, making it the perfect plant to add beauty to evening yard parties.
+It thrives in full sunlight, and can generally survive on rain and groundwater alone

 While not necessarily native to Utah, the many varieties of Yarrow are another example of drought resistant plants that thrive in the Utah climate.
 The standard Yarrow, along with the Greek Yarrow, Fernleaf Yarrow, and the Serbian Yarrow are all great choices.
 They all flower, love full sun, and only need to be watered about once a month.